jojal5/Extremes.jl/docs/src/getting_started.md

 ## Model for stationary block maxima

-### Port Pirie example

-This section concerns the annual maximum sea-levels recorded at Port Pirie, South Australia, from 1923 to 1987.
-This dataset were studied by Coles (2001) in Chapter 3.
+The stationary [`BlockMaxima`](@ref) model is illustrated using the annual maximum sea-levels recorded at Port Pirie in South Australia from 1923 to 1987, studied by Coles (2001) in Chapter 3.

 ```@setup portpirie
 using Extremes, DataFrames, Distributions, Gadfly
 ```

-#### Load the data
+### Load the data

 Loading the annual maximum sea-levels at Port Pirie:
 ```@example portpirie